-You shouldn’t let your blockage to linger for more than one week, as a rule of thumb, without having it checked.
+You shouldn’t let your blockage linger, as a rule of thumb, without having it checked.

 When Should I Worry About a Clogged Ear?

-You will most likely begin to think about the cause of your blockage after around a couple of days.
+You will most likely begin to think about the cause of your blockage after a day.
 Perhaps you’ll examine your activities from the last couple of days: for instance, did you get water in your ear somehow?

 You might also think about your health.
 Are you suffering from any symptoms of an ear infection?
 If that’s the case, you may want to make an appointment.

 Those questions are actually just the beginning.
 A blocked ear could have multiple potential causes:

 - Growths: Your ears can have growths, lumps, and bulges which can even obstruct your ears.

 - Permanent hearing loss: A blocked ear and some types of permanent hearing loss can feel remarkably similar.
 You should schedule an appointment if your “clogged ear” persists longer than it should.

 - Ear Infection: An ear infection can bring about inflammation and fluid buildup that ultimately blocks your ears.

 - Changes in air pressure: Once in a while, your Eustachian tube can fail to properly adjust to variations in air pressure, causing the feeling of a short-term blockage in one or both ears.